 At that point, you might choose to seal the existing leaks instead of installing a new vapor barrier to minimize moisture movement in your building.
 If you are working in colder climates it is preferred to use vapor barrier paints, those that contain a high percentage of solids and thickness when applied.
 Paint manufacturers will annotate their perm rating, but remember that glossy paints perform better than flat paints, and acrylic paints too.
 If you are not completing a major remodeling project, it would be better and more practical to apply additional coats of paint, performing the same function as the vapor barrier.
 Remember that this has the ultimate goal of controlling moisture in basements, ceilings, crawlspaces, walls, and floors.

-Vapor Barrier Installation Tips
+Vapour Barrier Installation Tips

-- Vapor barriers must be completely sealed.
+- Vapour barriers must be completely sealed.

 - Tape all seams with tuck tape, expensive, but there is no substitute.